culurciello/conversational-data-monster/README.md

 ## Instructions

+Example list of current commands:

+- "load data"
+- "plot country vs population"
+- clear

-See docs folder for info.
+Also see docs folder for info.